Weekly Adult Learning Groups

 Wednesdays, 7 – 8:15 pm

-We continue with Cynthia Bourgeault’s new book, The Heart of Centering Prayer: Nondual Christianity in Theory and Practice.
+We continue with Cynthia Bourgeault’s book, The Heart of Centering Prayer: Nondual Christianity in Theory and Practice.
 A time of sacred reading is followed by a 30-minute silent meditation starting about 12:15 pm each week.
-Facilitated by Rev. David Hett and other spiritual directors.
+Facilitated by varius members of the group.